eraclitux/rim/README.rst

 ---------

 - v2.0.0: it adds sort capabilities, no more need to pipe the output to ``sort``.
 It breaks APIs (output changed).
-- v1.0.0: initial relase, retrieve info from remotes hosts via ssh.
+- v1.0.0: initial relase, retrieve info from remote hosts via ssh.